 Do you have an excellent idea for basic research and an excellent CV?
 If so, you can apply for a prestigious grant from the European Research Council (ERC).
-Get advice on how to write an ERC application here.

 As part of the Excellent Science pillar, you can also apply for funding for infrastructure and mobility (MSCA actions).